Roto-o-Rangi: Modern history

 The Gricelands cream skimming factory was built at Roto-o-rangi in 1903.
-Settlers had to built their own roads to the factory.
+Settlers had to build their own roads to the factory.
 A Cambridge-based teacher and post-master opened a school in the settlement two years later, in February 1905, sending children home once a week with letters from their parents.

 The Roto-o-Rangi Memorial Hall was opened on 8 September 1938, following a fundraising campaign by the local community.
 A supper room was added in 1949, and the hall was expanded with a new roof in 1958.

 The hall has been a venue for many community events.
 Dances were held at the hall through the decades, with women usually outnumbering men.
 The local school, Country Women's Institute, Federated Farmers, Young Farmers Club, Playcentre, The Ping Pong Club, Indoor Bowls, Tennis Club, church groups, jazz musicians, ballet classes and politicians have also used the hall for events.

 Roto O Rangi Road has recently been the site of fatal crashes.